ErickSchuenck/NTTDataMovieReviewer/README.md

 Restrictions
 Since this project uses the OMDb API, usage is restricted to 1000 requests/day.

-Prerequisites
-To use this software, you need to install the following:

-[list of prerequisites]
 Author
 Erick Schuenck F Mokdeci - 08/03/2023